-I teach courses in petrofiction, imagining islands, Australian and other world literatures, as well as core English offerings at first and second year.
+I regularly teach courses in energy and environmental humanities, island studies, Australian and other world literatures, as well as core English offerings at first and second year.

 Empire and After (English 3160) examines writing which responds to the short and long-term consequences of historical British imperialism.
 The course looks at literary responses from around the world to questions like: What happens when cultures collide?
 How do people deal with the fracturing of their languages, their philosophies, their economies?
 What is a hybrid identity?
 How do new nations emerge?
 How important is a sense of home?